 - Stir and Repeat: After the initial heating, mix the rice to ensure even softening.
 If needed, microwave again in 1-2 minute intervals, stirring between sessions until the rice reaches the desired softness.

-This method can breathe new life into your Takikomi gohan and save a dish that might otherwise have been discarded.
+This method can breathe new life into your Takikomi Gohan and save a dish that might otherwise have been discarded.

-If you have leftover Takikomi gohan, freezing is the best way to preserve its freshness for later enjoyment.
+If you have leftover Takikomi Gohan, freezing is the best way to preserve its freshness for later enjoyment.
 Making it into rice ball shapes and wrapping each in saran wrap is convenient for single servings.

 Once wrapped, you can place the rice balls in a Tupperware container or a zip-lock bag, ensuring minimal air inside to maintain freshness.
 Stored this way, the Takikomi gohan should remain fresh for up to a month in the freezer.

 When you’re ready to eat, take out the desired portion and microwave it directly.
-It’s worth noting that refrigeration isn’t ideal for Takikomi gohan as it can make the rice hard and less flavorful, so freezing is the preferred method.
+It’s worth noting that refrigeration isn’t ideal for Takikomi Gohan as it can make the rice hard and less flavorful, so freezing is the preferred method.

 Storage summary